jaakkopuisto/Digital-Analog-Clock/README.md

 # Analog-Digital-Clock

-Showcase of a simplistic clock that has both analog and digital elements Digital clock is in 24h format, the analog clock works as the standard that you expect in any analog clock.
+Showcase of a simplistic clock that has both analog and digital elements.

+Digital clock is in 24h format, the analog clock works as the standard that you expect in any analog clock.

 # HOW TO RUN